cardillan/mindcode/FEATURES.markdown

 * Support for non-standard mlog features (mods adding logic capabilities or new Mindustry versions)
   * User-defined mlog keywords
   * User-defined built-in variables
+  * User-defined named colors
   * User-defined linked block names
   * User-defined instructions
 * Support for embedding blocks of mlog code
   * Seamless integration with surrounding code
   * Symbolic labels and jumps
-  * Supports all Mindcode literals, including mlog compatible transcription
+  * Supports all Mindcode literals (transcribed into mlog-compatible representation when needed)
   * Mlog comments (propagated to the compiled code)
   * Line comments (not propagated to the compiled code)